Honicknowle: Shopping

+There is a small shopping complex located at Honicknowle Green, which serves the local community with basic amenities.

 In 2001 Tesco acquired the Plymco (Plymouth Co-operative) supermarket in Transit Way (also known as Transit Way Shopping Village), and since then the area has seen extensive development including a Mercedes dealership (Now relocated), Lidl, Matalan, Magnet Kitchens, Argos and B&M.

 Honicknowle is also within the catchment of both West Park and Crownhill shopping precincts.

 Criminal activities

 Honicknowle had quite a notorious gang culture in the mid 2000s.
-On 18 April 2009, an Anti Social Behaviour Order (ASBO) was served to several senior members of the notorious Honicknowle Defence Regiment, which was at a time one of the biggest criminal organizations in the United Kingdom, banning them from associating until 19 May 2009.
-The de facto leader of the organization was also handed a prison sentence.
+On 18 April 2009, an Anti Social Behaviour Order (ASBO) was served to several senior members of the Honicknowle Defence Regiment, which was at a time one of the biggest criminal organizations in the United Kingdom, banning them from associating together until 19 May 2009.
+The de facto leader of the organization was also tried and given a prison sentence.
 However, in recent years Honicknowle has, surprisingly, had quite a low rate of crime.

 Religion

-The majority religion in Honicknowle is Christian.
+As with most of the city of Plymouth, the majority of Honicknowle's residents identify as Christian.